viktorcsimma/agdalache/docs/source/structure/backend/project-files.rst

 it can be compiled and installed like any ordinary Cabal project.
 For this, we need a *project description* ``<project-name>.cabal``.

 The syntax is detailed at the `corresponding part of the Cabal documentation <https://cabal.readthedocs.io/en/3.4/cabal-package.html#package-descriptions>`_.
-Here, we only cover the ASDK-specific tweaks.
+Here, we only cover ASDK-specific tweaks.

 Cabal is tricked into compiling Agda files by running a custom Setup.hs file,